The court case The Employment Court has handed down a judgment recently that provides some clarity to fixed term employment provisions. ...

 Minimum wageMarch 7, 2019

-The minimum wage rate will rise from $16.50 an hour to $17.70, affecting small, medium and large businesses alike.
+The minimum wage has risen from $16.50 an hour to $17.70, affecting small, medium and large businesses alike.
 So, where does that leave you as a business owner, and how do you prepare for these new expenses?

 Firstly, your business needs to forecast and adapt to the changes and factor them into the way you do business.
 There is no way to escape wage increases.
 The only thing you need to worry about is how you keep your business running smoothly with the extra expenses.
 Although many employers don’t have financial resources to incentivise their best workers, in one way or another, your business will need to spend money to make money.